This content was first published 60 days ago or more

 According to Entertainment Weekly, weekend box office reports, Star Trek Beyond nearly triples Lights Out and Ice Age.

-Grab Our Newest Deal on Orlando Theme Park Tickets and Hotel Reservations!
-Click to Call Now and Discover Exclusive Discounts (tel:(877)-558-1137)!
+Snag the Most Recent Offer for Orlando Theme Park Tickets and Hotel Reservations!
+Click to Call and Learn About Our Unbeatable Price Reductions (tel:(877)-558-1137)!

 Nearly tripling the grosses of its fellow new wide releases, Star Trek Beyond earned a solid estimated $59.6 million on 3,928 screens over its opening weekend.
 Still, Beyond’s numbers mark the lowest debut for the franchise since Star Trek: Nemesis flopped with $18.5 million back in 2002.